BvSiT-NOVI/spring-01-mvc-helloworld/index.md

 </web-app>
 ````
-Another Spring configuration file with typically a name ending on -servlet.xml  will create a Spring bean of type InternalResourceViewResolver.
+Another Spring configuration file with typically a name ending on _-servlet.xml_  will create a Spring bean of type _InternalResourceViewResolver_.
 It allows to create a web page from a JSP file to be send on a request.
-Note that the JSP files have to exist under “/WEB-INF/jsp/” since this path is set as a property.
+Note that the JSP files have to exist under _/WEB-INF/jsp/_ since this path is set as a property.

 **src/main/webapp/WEB-INF/HelloWeb-servlet.xml**